msmiller/redbus/README.md

 Redbus is a Redis-based message bus that uses Redis's LIST mechanism to push and pop messages onto queues.
 The advantage of this over it's native PUB/SUB is that in a clustered deployment you only want **one** endpoint server for a channel to accept a message.
 The normal PUB/SUB would have each endpoint server in the cluster see and respond to each message.

+The intent is to provide a simple and fast mechanism to impliment an inter-app and/or inter-service message bus across a shared Redis instance.
+This isn't meant to compete with the likes of AWS SQS or RabbitMQ.
+It's meant to be lean and mean.

 ----

 <!-- https://ecotrust-canada.github.io/markdown-toc/ -->